Treatment of bowel cancer

 Please see our Understanding Chemotherapy booklet, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more about chemotherapy.
 For more about drugs see our section on drug therapies.

-This therapy uses the body's immune system to treat cancer.
 Some common drugs used are:

 How is advanced bowel cancer treated ?